24 February 2015 by Administrator

 Level 2 Podium Block, Precinct 4

 An Air Operators Certificate is required for the provision of scheduled or non-scheduled flights, as well as any aerial works including associated training and crop spraying by any aviation companies.
-The Flight Operations Sector works closely with the Airworthiness Sector as the scope of work involves aircraft inspectors and assessment of flight simulator performance.
-A comprehensive description of inspectors’ responsibilities is documented in the Flight Operations Surveillance Inspectors (FOSI) Handbook.
-Information and guidance on Air Operator Administration and Air Operator Certificate is documented in FOSI Handbook – Volume II AOC.
-The list of applicable AOC Circulars is available in AIC 17-2005.
+The Flight Operations Division works closely with the Airworthiness Division as the scope of work involves aircraft inspectors and assessment of flight simulator performance.
+A comprehensive description of inspectors’ responsibilities is documented in the Flight Operations Inspectors (FOI) Handbook.
+Information and guidance on Air Operator Administration and Air Operator Certificate is documented in FOD-ORO.

 A Certificate of Approval is required for any organisation intending to conduct flying activities for training of student pilots or for recreational purposes.